Petter123456/Url_shortener/README.md

 Description:

-A URL shortener that converts a regular URL into its condensed format.
+A URL shortener that converts a regular URL into its condensed format, It also generates a random string of random letters as the query string.

 ![alt tag](https://github.com/Petter123456/url_parser/blob/master/url_shortner.png
 )